-Section 91.
-Creation of a Desk for Children's Concerns. - There shall be created a Desk for Children's Concerns under the Office of the Municipal Social Welfare and Development.
+Section 6.
+Creation of a Desk for Children's Concerns.
+There shall be created a Desk for Children's Concerns under the Office of the Municipal Social Welfare and Development.

-Section 92.
-Functions of the Desk for Children's Concerns. - The Desk for Children's Concerns shall:
+Section 7.
+Functions of the Desk for Children's Concerns.
+The Desk for Children's Concerns shall:

 - a.
 Act as secretariat for the MCWC; - b.
-Oversee and coordinate the implementation of this Code; and, - c.
+Oversee and coordinate the implementation of this Code; and - c.
 Be in charge of the day-to-day operations of MCWC.

-Section 93.
+Section 8.
 Consultations with the Desk for Children's Concerns.
 The Desk for Children's Concerns shall be consulted by local government units and other bodies whenever they are considering proposals to change or repeal existing legislation or to introduce new legislation likely to affect children's lives.

-Section 94.
+Section 9.
 Reporting to the United Nations Committee on the Rights of the Child.

-- The Desk for Children's Concerns shall be consulted over the reporting obligations under the UN Convention on the Rights of the Child.
+The Desk for Children's Concerns shall be consulted over the reporting obligations under the UN Convention on the Rights of the Child.
 Concerned government agencies in the municipality are required to consult the Desk for Children's Concerns in the process of drafting their reports to the Committee on the Rights of the Child and to give due consideration to their comments.

-Section 95.
-Child Impact Statements. - local government units are required to prepare 'child impact statements" indicating the likely repercussions of proposed legislation or policy on children and submit these to the Desk for Children's Concerns.
+Section 10.
+Child Impact Statements.
+The Local Government Unit of Loon is required to prepare 'child impact statements" indicating the likely repercussions of proposed legislation or policy on children and submit these to the Desk for Children's Concerns.

-Section 96.
-Mandatory Consultations. - Prior to the implementation of any national project by any and all national government agencies, bureaus, or offices affecting children, the express approval by the Mayor and the Sangguniang Bayan all be obtained after the holding of the public hearings on the matter and after consultation with the Desk for Children's Concerns.
+Section 11.
+Mandatory Consultations.
+Prior to the implementation of any national project by any and all national government agencies, bureaus, or offices affecting children, the express approval by the Mayor and the Sangguniang Bayan all be obtained after the holding of the public hearings on the matter and after consultation with the Desk for Children's Concerns.